 2013 Doctor of Philosophy, University of Tasmania.
 ‘The Museum as Art: Site-specific Art in Australia’s Public Museums’.
 Supervised by Professor Jonathan Holmes and Dr Brigita Ozolins.
-Examined by Anthony Bond (Art Gallery of NSW), Associate Professor Robert Nelson (Monash University), Associate Professor Rex Butler (University of Queensland).
+Examined by Anthony Bond (Art Gallery of NSW), Associate Professor Robert Nelson (Monash University), Associate Professor Rex Butler (Monash University).

 2004-07 Bachelor of Fine Arts with Honours (First Class), University of Tasmania (Art & Design Theory, Sculpture).